Colic in babies

 - Breastfeeding mothers often try to avoid foods they think upset their babies, such as spicy foods and vegetables such as cabbage, but this does not seem to make much difference.
 You could record what you eat and see whether some foods seem to change the pattern of crying – but generally babies do not seem to be affected by their mother's diet.

 Often when babies are having infant formula, parents try changing the formula.
 This also does not change the pattern of crying.
-If the baby cries less it is most likely this is because the baby's pattern of crying was changing as she got older.
+If the baby cries less it is most likely this is because the baby's pattern of crying was changing anyway as she gets older.

 In recent years there has been a lot of interest in the type of bacteria that grow in the bowel and the benefits of having a correct balance of 'good' bacteria (such as Lactobacillus acidophilus) versus 'bad' bacteria.